-2. Effectively communicate knowledge resulting from Arts research;
+2. Effectively communicate knowledge resulting from Humanities research;

-- Advanced research skills in key discipline areas of the Humanities
+- Advanced general research skills in key discipline areas of the humanities

 - Interdisciplinary theories and methodologies

-- Creating a research proposal for the thesis option.
+- Creating a research proposal for the honours thesis

 To enrol into this course students must be active in the following programs: